-When applying the WSV criterion with $\epsilon_B = 85$ , we also obtain a six-dimensional and a three dimensional subspace.
-Finally, even on the basis of the Jacobi criterion the better choice for the maximum dimensional subspace is six, as shown in Fig.(5).
+same total amount of trajectories.
+We have recently shown75 that when a value of $\epsilon = 4.8 \cdot 10^{-7}$ is employed for the Hessian criterion, the nine-dimensional vibrational space of methane is decomposed into six-dimensional and three-dimensional ones.
+When applying the WSV criterion with $\epsilon_B = 85$, we also obtain a six-dimensional and a three-dimensional subspace.
+Finally, even on the basis of the Jacobi criterion, the better choice for the maximum dimensional subspace is six, as shown in Fig. 5.
 We then hierarchically apply the same criterion for the remaining vibrational modes and find out that a division into a bi-dimensional plus a mono-dimensional subspace is preferred with respect to a single three-dimensional one.
-Eventually, the nine-dimensional vibrational space is partitioned into six-, two- and mono-dimensional ones.
-Fig.(7) reports the partial spectra of the three subspaces.
+Eventually, the nine-dimensional vibrational space is partitioned into six-, two-, and mono-dimensional ones.
+Figure 7 reports the partial spectra of the three subspaces.
 Given the degeneracy of some of methane vibrations, the nine vibrational modes are labeled in four groups.
-Since degenerate modes can be projected onto different subspaces, spectral contributions to the same peak may be observed in Fig.(7) from different spectra.
+Since degenerate modes can be projected onto different subspaces, spectral contributions to the same peak may be observed in Fig. 7 from different spectra.
 The full-dimensional TA-SCIVR peaks are once again well reproduced, including overtones and combination of overtones.
-Vibrations $4_1$ and $2_2$ have been separated by including the parity symmetry into the reference state.
-For a detailed comparison, we report in Table (III) our vibrational eigenvalues and compare them with the exact ones.
-On average, the full-dimensional TA SCIVR is quite accurate, i.e. there is only a $12 \text{cm}^{-1}$ difference from the exact frequency.
-The DC-SCIVR accuracy using the Jacobi criterion is slightly worse (MAE = 17cm-1), and it is comparable when using either the WSV or the Hessian criterion.
+Vibrations 4_1 and 2_2 have been separated by including the parity symmetry into the reference state.
+For a detailed comparison, we report in Table III our vibrational eigenvalues and compare them with the exact ones.
+On average, the fulldimensional TA-SCIVR is quite accurate, i.e., there is only a 12 cm-1 difference from the exact frequency.
+The DC-SCIVR accuracy using the Jacobi criterion is slightly worse (MAE $= 17 \text{ cm}^{-1}$), and it is comparable when using either the WSV or the Hessian criterion.
+These deviations are about six times more accurate than a crude harmonic approximation.
+Finally, a comparison among the different semiclassical approaches shows that in this case the Hessian criterion provides slightly more accurate results than the Jacobi ones.
+However, it is the overtone excitation 1_2 which is responsible for the slightly worse accuracy of the Jacobi criterion with respect to the Hessian one.
+If one did not consider this term on the MAE calculation, the Jacobi DC-SCIVR estimate would be on average within 9 cm^{-1} of the exact one and only 6 cm^{-1} away from the TA-SCIVR value.

-Figure 7.
+FIG. 7.
 DC-SCIVR vibrational spectra of methane.
-Black line in panel (a) reports the six-dimensional subspace partial spectrum, the red line in panel (b) the bi-dimensional one, and the green line in panel (c) the mono-dimensional one.
+Black line in panel (a) reports the six-dimensional subspace partial spectrum, the red line in panel (b) reports the bi-dimensional one, and the green line in panel (c) reports the monodimensional one.
 Vertical blue dashed lines indicate the full-dimensional TA-SCIVR values.